galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 >
 >    > ## Re-sampling.
->    > The list of SITES of the dataset you are using are is really long and the SITES are classified into sub-categories.    >    > Your file doesn't really need  to contain all these sub-sites because it lengthens the file processing time on Galaxy-     >    > E.This is the reason why you have to specify you don't want the sub-sites to be considered in order to create a new     >    > file that you will be able to use.
+>    > When the dataset contains many details, it kengthens the file processing time therefor it can be very useful to learn how to The list of SITES of the dataset you are using are is really long and the SITES are classified into sub-categories.    >    > Your file doesn't really need  to contain all these sub-sites because it lengthens the file processing time on Galaxy-     >    > E.This is the reason why you have to specify you don't want the sub-sites to be considered in order to create a new     >    > file that you will be able to use.
 >    >
 >    >
 >    > > 1.
 Search for the tool `trouver et remplacer des patterns dans des colonnes` on the file on CSV with the following   >        parameters.